RIOT-OS/RIOT/doc/memos/rdm4.md

   after the reset).

 If one of these reasons apply it is valid to provide a stand-alone test application.
-If one part of the tested component is applicable for unittests, while others are not, it is also possible to provide tests [unittests] for the applicable components and one or multiple stand-alone tests for the others.
+If one part of the tested component is applicable for unit tests, while others are not, it is also possible to provide tests [unittests] for the applicable components and one or multiple stand-alone tests for the others.